How can I get a tutor?

 How much tutoring can I get a week?

-Through appointment tutoring we are only able to provide one hour of tutoring a week for each subject area.
-If you are using the Math Lab and Writing Center you are more than welcome to use the services as often as you like while they are open.
+Through Subject Tutoring, you can have weekly sessions.
+If you wish to have a weekly session, please email Ira Fabri (email@example.com).
+You can schedule additional appointments, non-weekly, on your own, using our TutorTrac Scheduler.
+If you are using the Writing Center you are more than welcome to use the services as often as you like while they are open.

 Can I get tutoring in 300- or 400-level courses?